hernanchavezthielemann/GRO2LAM/README.md

 https://github.com/hernanchavezthielemann/GRO2LAM/archive/master.zip

-Or you can open a terminal and then execute:
+Unpack, or you can open a terminal and then execute:

     ~$ wget https://github.com/hernanchavezthielemann/GRO2LAM/archive/master.zip
     ~$ unzip master.zip

-Unpack, and execute the setup file through the terminal.
-Make sure that terminal is in the GROTOLAM folder, then:
+Then, make sure that terminal is in the GROTOLAM folder.
+As example:

+    user@system:~/Downloads/GRO2LAM-master$

+Once there, execute the setup file through the terminal as:

     ~$ python setup
 Then, without changing the folder, execute the run script: